Alex Wolff

-Personal life
+Early life

-Wolff was born in Manhattan, New York City, to actress and writer Polly Draper and jazz pianist Michael Wolff.
+Wolff was born on November 1, 1997, in Manhattan, New York, to actress and filmmaker Polly Draper and jazz musician Michael Wolff.
 He is the younger brother of actor and musician Nat Wolff.
-His father is Jewish and his mother is Christian.
-Wolff is a maternal grandson of venture capitalist and civic leader William Henry Draper III, a nephew of venture capitalist Tim Draper, a cousin of actress Jesse Draper, and a great-grandson of banker and diplomat William Henry Draper Jr.
+His father is Jewish and mother is Christian.
+Wolff is a cousin to actress and venture capitalist Jesse Draper, nephew of venture capitalist Tim Draper, maternal grandson to venture capitalist and civic leader William Henry Draper III, and great-grandson of banker and diplomat William Henry Draper Jr.

+Wolff has Tourette's syndrome that he inherited from his father.

+When he and his older brother were toddlers, they climbed out of the bathtub and called themselves "the naked brothers band", which inspired the name of the subsequent Nickelodeon TV series.
+As a young child, Wolff taught himself how to play the saxophone, as well as drums by viewing footage of Ringo Starr.

+Although the Nickelodeon TV show The Naked Brothers Band remained successful over three seasons, his parents decided to cancel the series in 2009.